 The single / multiple taxon boxes are a bit confusing.
 Every change has input and output taxa, so if you were replacing Hyla regilla with Pseudacris regilla, Hyla regilla would be the input and Pseudacris regilla would be the output.
 For Taxon Splits, there is one input and multiple output taxa, so the input goes in the "Single taxon" box on the left and the outputs go in "Multiple taxa" on the right.
 For Taxon Merges it's the other way around: multiple inputs, one output, so the output goes on the left and the inputs on the right.

-When you save the Taxon Change it is in an "uncommitted" state.
+When you save the Taxon Change it is in an "uncommitted" or "draft" state.
 You can review what observations will be affected by your change on the taxon change page (e.g. http://www.inaturalist.org/taxon_changes/31) and update your own content at the "commit for user page" (e.g. http://www.inaturalist.org/taxon_changes/31/commit_for_user).
 If you're unsure about your change, you can solicit feedback through comments on the taxon change.
-When you're ready to execute the change, click the "commit" button.
-This will deactivate the input taxa, activate the output taxa, and attempt to update all observations, identifications, and list entries of the input taxa if the change is unambiguous (swaps and merges).

 Note that Taxon Changes represent changes within iNaturalist's taxonomy.
 While this should approximately mirror the direction of changes implied by the authorities we follow, they don't have to.
 For example, if Authority A says Vulpes vulpes is valid, but there's a new paper that says we should call the species Supervulpes vulpes and somehow Supervulpes vulpes got added to our taxonomy, it would be ok to make a swap from Supervulpes vulpes to Vulpes vulpes, because Authority A says that's the current name.